1988 British Army Lynx shootdown: The attack

-On 23 June 1988, Army Air Corps Lynx helicopter XZ664 departed from Crossmaglen toward its base at Bessbrook Mill.
+On 23 June 1988, Army Air Corps Lynx helicopter XZ664 departed from the British barracks at Crossmaglen toward its base at Bessbrook Mill.
 The pilot was Royal Navy Lieutenant David Richardson, attached to the Army Air Corps 665 sq.
-Meanwhile, a 12-men strong IRA unit, hidden in the slopes of Aughanduff Mountain and armed with two DShK heavy machine guns, three M60 machine guns and AK-47 assault rifles waited for the Lynx, aware of the route usually taken by the helicopters coming in from Crossmaglen.
+Meanwhile, a 12-man strong IRA unit, hidden in the slopes of Aughanduff Mountain and armed with two DShK heavy machine guns, three M60 machine guns and AK-47 assault rifles waited for the Lynx, aware of the route usually taken by the helicopters coming in from Crossmaglen.

 At 12:55, some five kilometres from Silverbridge, as they approached the 234-metre high hill where the IRA men had taken positions, the aircraft was hit by 15 armour-piercing and incendiary rounds on its fuselage and rotors, and got into a spin.
 Control cables were cut, and one of the engines shut-down.
 The pilot made a hard landing in an open field near Cashel Lough Upper, in which one member of the crew was injured.